solidusio/solidus/guides/source/developers/returns/overview.html.md

 # Overview

 Solidus includes a comprehensive returns system.
 This system includes logic for customer returns, refunds, and exchanges.
-The `solidus_backend` gem includes an admin interface for managing returns and exchanges.
+The `solidus_admin` gem includes an admin interface for managing returns and exchanges.

 The returns system is built with an automated returns process in mind, and it